 IEPA combines study in International and Comparative Education (ICE) with academic work in educational policy analysis in international and comparative contexts.
 A major research project on a topic of their choosing is required of all students.

 LDT integrates powerful contemporary ideas about learning with emergent technologies, to design and evaluate learning environments, products, and programs.
 LDT graduates bring their skills to bear in a variety of settings, including schools, museums, research institutions, and educational technology companies.

 CTE is an individualized, research-intensive program intended for students with prior professional experience and education.
 A very small number of students are accepted to this program every year.

 MA/MBA enables students to apply their general management skills to the field of education.
-Students simultaneously complete both degrees in two years, concentrating their MA on PreK-12 Education or Higher Education.
+Students simultaneously complete both degrees in two years.

 MA/MPP joint degree program in public policy and education.

 MA/JD combines study for the JD degree in law with an individualized program in education.

 The individually designed MA in Education is designed for Stanford doctoral students enrolled outside of the Graduate School of Education.
 Individuals who are not enrolled at the doctoral level at Stanford cannot be considered for this program.